mghazel2020/Image-Stitching-via-Features-Matching--OpenCV-Python/README.md

 ### 4.2.
 Features Matching

-Once you have got the descriptors and keypoints of 2 images, i.e. an image pair, we will find correspondences between them.
+Once you have generated the descriptors and keypoints of 2 images, i.e. an image pair, we will find correspondences between them.
 Why do we do this ?
 Well, in order to join any two images into a bigger images, we must obtain as to what are the overlapping points.
 These overlapping points will give us an idea of the orientation of the second image w.r.t to the other one.
 And based on these common points, we get an idea whether the second image has just slid into the bigger image or has it been rotated and then overlapped, or maybe scaled down/up and then fitted.
 All such information is yielded by establishing correspondences.
 This process is called registration .

 For matching, one can use either FLANN or BFMatcher, that is provided by opencv.
 The next figure illustrated the detected ORB featues overlaid on the 2 input images.